‘Pokemon GO’ Update: Niantic Releases 80+ New Pokemon, PoGo Servers Crash

 Furthermore, the Pokemon Go update for iOS devices implemented connection stability enhancement for Apple Watch with other bug and text fixes.

 Unfortunately, such good news does not come without any hitch as players are now experiencing difficulties logging in to their account to start playing.
-Apparently, Niantic received reports about latency issues due to a huge number of players logging in to the game.
+Apparently, Niantic received reports about latency issues due to a huge number of players logging into the game.

 We're currently seeing an incredible number of Trainers logging in.
 Thanks for bearing with us as we address latency issues!